14 Combined Loads

 Example 14.6

-Two forces are applied to a rectangular post as shown.
+Two forces are applied to a rectangular post fixed to the ground support as shown.
 Determine the shear stress at points P and S.

 1) Draw the FBD of the structure cut at at the vertical location where P and S are located and apply equilibrium to find the internal reactions.